Nearby Special Lagrangians: Introduction

-This paper is based upon the discussions we had in Fall 2016 at the Institute for Advanced Study in Princeton.
-We are both grateful to David Treumann for pointing out that spectral curves show the necessity of the hypothesis on the fundamental group in Theorem \ref{thm: main} (ii), and to Dominic Joyce for his help with Example \ref{ob ex}.
+{\bf Acknowledgements.} This paper is based upon the discussions we had in Fall 2016 at the Institute for Advanced Study in Princeton.
+We are both grateful to David Treumann for pointing out that spectral curves are the typical counter example to our results, to Dominic Joyce for helping us to find the examples with $HF^*$ obstructed, and to the referees for pointing out the mistakes in the earlier versions of the paper and helping us to improve the presentation.
 The second author would also like to thank Mark Haskins and Martin Li for interesting conversations which inspired him to begin this work.

 The first author was supported by the Erik Ellentuck Fellowship, the IAS Fund of Math, NSF grants DMS-1308179, DMS-1609148 and DMS-1564172, DMS-2103805 and by the Simons Foundation through its ``Homological Mirror Symmetry'' Collaboration grant.
 The second author was supported by the WPI project at the Kavli Institute for Physics and Mathematics of Universe, by the JSPS grants 16K17587, 18J00075 and 21K13788, and by the NSFC grant 11950410501.